robmasocco/AOS-TAG/ideas.md

     - Linearly scan the bitmask to find a free entry in the array, then add it to the set and save the index.
     - Release bitmask spinlock.
     - Allocate and accordingly initialize a new instance struct.
+    - If key is not *IPC_PRIVATE*: add a new entry to the tree.
+        We do this now because we must check the result of the insert operation.
+Doing it later would mean being open to the possibility of leaving the internal state of the module corrupted, because of additional interruptions and error handling related to semaphores.
+Since we must anyhow hold the BST lock until the end, let's do this now to simplify things a lot, and make the effect visible later on when we'll release the lock.
     - Acquire both instance rw_sems as writer.
     - Set the instance struct pointer to the new struct's address.
     - Release both instance rw_sems as writer.
-    - If key is not *IPC_PRIVATE*:
-        - Add a new entry to the tree.
-        - Release the tree rw_sem as a writer.
+    - If key is not *IPC_PRIVATE*: release the tree rw_sem as a writer.
 - Return.

 Ensure proper locks are released in each *if-else* to avoid deadlocks.